IanSanchezBaca/mangaYgoCards/output/README.md

-# This folder is used to hold the temporary jpg files that are created
+# This folder is used to hold the finished images